trimstray/nginx-admins-handbook/README.md

 ###### HTTP version

+The last part of the request indicating the client's supported HTTP version.

 HTTP has four versions — HTTP/0.9, HTTP/1.0, HTTP/1.1, and HTTP/2.0.
 Today the versions in common use are HTTP/1.1 and HTTP/2.0.

-The last part of the request indicating the client's supported HTTP version.

-Determining the appropriate version of the HTTP protocol is very important because it allows you to set specific HTTP method or required headers (e.g. `cache-control` and HTTP/1.1).
+Determining the appropriate version of the HTTP protocol is very important because it allows you to set specific HTTP method or required headers (e.g. `cache-control` for HTTP/1.1).

 There is a nice explanation about [How does a HTTP 1.1 server respond to a HTTP 1.0 request?](https://stackoverflow.com/questions/35850518/how-does-a-http-1-1-server-respond-to-a-http-1-0-request).